apnadkarni/blt/man/graph.rst

     *boolean* is "1", the search includes projections that lie along the line segments connecting the data points.
 The default value is "0".

-*pathName* **element configure** *elemName* ?\ *elemName* ... ? ?\ *option*
+*pathName* **element configure** *elemName* ?\ *option* *value* ... ?
- *value* ... ?

-  Queries or modifies the configuration options for elements.
-Several elements can be modified at the same time.
-If *option* isn't specified, a list describing all the current options for *elemName* is returned.
-If *option* is specified, but not *value*, then a list describing the option *option* is returned.
-If one or more *option* and *value* pairs are specified, then for each pair, the element option *option* is set to *value*.
+  Queries or modifies the configuration options for *elemName*.
+If no *option* and *value* are arguments are present, this command returns a list describing all the current options for *elemName*.
+If *option* is specified, but not *value*, then a list describing *option* is returned.
+  In both cases, *ElemName* is an element name or a tag but may refer to multiple elements.

+  If one or more *option* and *value* pairs are specified, then for each pair, the element option *option* is set to *value*. *ElemName* is an element name or a tag and may refer to more than one element.

   The following options are valid for elements.

   **-activepen**  *penName*

-    Specifies pen to use to draw active element.
+    Specifies pen to use to draw active element.  *PenName* is the name of a pen created by the **pen create** operation.
 If *penName* is "", no active elements will be drawn.
 The default is "activeLine".

+  **-activeforeground**  *colorName*

+    Specifies the foreground color of the element when it is active.
+The default is "black".

   **-areabackground**  *colorName*

+  FIXME:
     Specifies the background color of the area under the curve.
 The background area color is drawn only for bitmaps (see the **-areapattern** option).
 If *colorName* is "", the background is